Robin Eterea

 “You’re being dramatic!”

-“Let’s just bury it.”
-I whispered as I took his withering body in my hands and carried him out to the backyard and dug a shallow grave.
+“Let’s just bury it,” I whispered as I took his withering body in my hands and carried him out to the backyard and dug a shallow grave.
 As I inserted his shriveled frame into the ground, I gave him privacy with a mound of mud.
 I heard you chuckle during his funeral, a sound I struggle to forget and resent because I heard one during yours.

-Your wedding ring sits on your nightstand and mine stays on my hand.
+Your wedding ring sits on your nightstand, and mine stays on my hand.
 The glimmer of the band makes me sick each time I turn my attention to your side of the bed.
-Each time I go to bed I expect the weight to change, and when I felt a small one the first night, I was so excited.
-But my eyes met green instead of brown and that calico was staring back at me.
+Each time I go to bed, I expect the weight to change, and when I felt a small one the first night, I was so excited.
+But my eyes met green instead of brown, and that calico was staring back at me.
 A small hatred blistered in my soul as I stared into someone’s eyes that weren’t yours.
-And I weeped, I weeped for so long, my voice gave out and I couldn’t choke out the sweet melody of your name anymore.
+And I weeped, I weeped for so long, my voice gave out, and I couldn’t choke out the sweet melody of your name anymore.
 The sound was replaced with the owl’s low hum, soothing me into another time.

 This time, when I woke up, you were gone, but just in the kitchen.
 The smell of banana pancakes comforted me, letting me know I was safe.
 I almost tripped over myself the way I ran into the kitchen to embrace you.
-Your warm skin felt so real and calming and the slight hint of your woody scent was oh so sweet.
+Your warm skin felt so real and calming, and the slight hint of your woody scent was oh so sweet.

 “Let’s go to the beach!”
 I suggested.

 “Today?
-It’s freezing!”
-You argued.
+It’s freezing,” you argued.

 “But we could bring blankets and it’ll be so nice.”